zhf-0/vim-interact-terminal/README.md

 ![3](./pic/3.gif)

 # issue
+- Fix the blank lines issue when sending code blocks into `Python` console.
+Detail can be refered from [Copy-paste into Python interactive interpreter and indentation](https://stackoverflow.com/questions/7712389/copy-paste-into-python-interactive-interpreter-and-indentation),  [Python interactive interpreter has problems with blank lines when I paste in a script [duplicate]](https://stackoverflow.com/questions/37891771/python-interactive-interpreter-has-problems-with-blank-lines-when-i-paste-in-a-s),  [Blank line rule at interactive prompt](https://stackoverflow.com/questions/8391633/blank-line-rule-at-interactive-prompt) and [How to automatically insert spaces to make empty lines in Python files indent?](https://stackoverflow.com/questions/49507297/how-to-automatically-insert-spaces-to-make-empty-lines-in-python-files-indent)
-- ==Solved== : can't send long text in `ipython`, and reason is explained in [jpalardy/vim-slime](https://github.com/jpalardy/vim-slime/blob/master/autoload/slime.vim).
+- Fix the indent issue in `ipython` : can't send long code blocks to `ipython` console.
+The reason is explained in [jpalardy/vim-slime](https://github.com/jpalardy/vim-slime/blob/master/autoload/slime.vim).
 The magic function in `ipython` can't reach the target, which is explained in [Turn off IPython autoindent on submit #71](https://github.com/kassio/neoterm/issues/71).
-The way to solve the issue is:disable the autoindent in `ipython`.s
+The way to solve the issue is : disable the autoindent in `ipython`
 - Add new feature : just sending the selected content to the console without executing
-- ==Solved== : There will be two indents in `ipython` console.This is because `ipython` console will add one indent automatically, which is quite different in `python` console.
-This issue will be solved in the future.

 `ipython` console
 ![5](./pic/5.gif)
 `python` console